 Early signs and symptoms of mild hypoglycemia usually include:

 - Heart palpitations

 - Accelerated heart rate

-When the hypoglycemia is more severe the following signs or symptoms are possible:
+When the hypoglycemia is more severe, the following signs or symptoms may occur:

 - Concentration problems